AntonioTepsich/Convolutional-KANs/kan_convolutional/README.md

 # Convolutional Kolmogorov-Arnold Network (CKAN) - Initial experiment
 ### --------------------------------ACA ESCRIBIR EN UNA ORACION LO QUE HICIMOS--------------------------------
-This project implement the innovative architecture of Kolmogorov-Arnold Networks (KAN) in the Convolutional Network of Pytorch.
+This project extends the idea of the innovative architecture of Kolmogorov-Arnold Networks (KAN) to the Convolutional Layers, changing the classic linear transform of the convolution to non linear activations in each pixel.
+AGREGAR ALGUNA LICENCIA?
+### Authors
+This repository was made by Alexander Bodner, Antonio Tepsich, Jack Spolski and Santiago Pourteau.
+AGREGAR ALGUN CONTACTO?
+MAIL?
+REDES?
+GITHUB DE TODOS?
+### Credits

-This repository use an efficient implementation of KAN [here](https://github.com/Blealtan/efficient-kan).
+This repository uses an efficient implementation of KAN [here](https://github.com/Blealtan/efficient-kan).
 The original implementation of KAN is available [here](https://github.com/KindXiaoming/pykan).
+The original paper of the KAN is available [here](https://arxiv.org/pdf/2404.19756).

 ### --------------------------------ACA ESCRIBIR LO DE LAS EFFICIENT KAN DENTRO DE LA CONV--------------------------------
 KANs are promising alternatives of Multi-Layer Perceptrons (MLPs).
 KANs have strong mathematical foundations just like MLPs: MLPs are based on the universal approximation theorem, while KANs are based on Kolmogorov-Arnold representation theorem.
 KANs and MLPs are dual: KANs have activation functions on edges, while MLPs have activation functions on nodes.
-This simple change makes KANs better (sometimes much better!) than MLPs in terms of both model accuracy and interpretability.
+KAN seems to be more parameter efficient than MLPs, but each KAN Layer has more parameters than a MLP layer.

 ### --------------------------------ACA IMG LO DE LAS KAN--------------------------------
 <img width="1163" alt="mlp_kan_compare" src="https://github.com/KindXiaoming/pykan/assets/23551623/695adc2d-0d0b-4e4b-bcff-db2c8070f841">